 - Stabilize bodily functions

-A person undergoing detox and initial addiction treatment for a substance with high abuse potential may experience unpleasant side effects.
+A person undergoing detoxification and initial addiction treatment for a substance with high abuse potential may experience unpleasant side effects.
 For example, if a person tries to detox alone without clinical support or MAT, the individual may feel nauseous.
 It is common to feel chills, shaking, irritability, and other unpleasant symptoms.
 Since the person’s brain chemistry is also imbalanced because of the substance, cravings tend to be stronger.
-The combination of unpleasant side effects and intense cravings is sometimes enough to push a person to relapse.
+The combination of unpleasant side effects and intense cravings is sometimes enough to push a person to relapse into substance abuse.
 One of the dangers of this quick relapse is a potential overdose.
 People often take larger doses when they relapse to ease the severe symptoms.

 How Does Medication-Assisted Treatment Work?